simoncozens/fonts-and-layout/features.md

 ![](features/noto.svg)

 We see that in the case of the "NA UUE" and "LLA UUE" combinations, the vowel sign UUE is normally positioned at a fixed distance below the headline, regardless of the depth of the base character.
 (So we're not using mark to base and anchors here, for those of you who have read ahead.)
+XXX Reword to make more clear

 However, if we attached the vowel sign to the "DA", we'd get a collision with the DA's curly tail.
 So in a DA+UUE sequence, we have to do a bit of *vertical* kerning: move the vowel sign down a bit when applied to a long descender.
 Here's the code to do that (which I've simplified to make it more readable):